f3peakcity/f3peakcity.github.io/content/articles/how-to-q.md

 YHC consulted with some of Greater Carpex's finest for input on this article.
 Make sure to catch their next Q!

 >Bronx Bomber, Earhart, Flenderson, Lookout, Parker, Pierogi, Saban, and Squatter

+---

+By Clockwork
+> "Good words are worth much, and cost little." - George Herbert